jeff-k/bio-seq-derive/README.md

+## This crate is now hosted as a workspace in the [bio-seq](https://github.com/jeff-k/bio-seq) repo: [https://github.com/jeff-k/bio-seq/bio-seq-derive](https://github.com/jeff-k/bio-seq/tree/main/bio-seq-derive)

+### This repo will be archived

 # bio-seq-derive

 `bio-seq-derive` is a procedural macro crate that provides the `Codec` derive macro for the `bio-seq` library.
 It allows users to define custom bit-packed alphabets from an enum.
 The bit representation of the enum is derived from the discriminants.